 I discovered quite early on that I need variety as well as challenges.
 I went back to university, part time, and studied first for an MA and then a PhD, on an obscure Aramaic translation of the Bible.
 I started writing articles on academic topics and social issues, contributing occasionally to books and, when I got a bit more time, writing my own.

-I’ve got two great, grown up kids, grandchildren, two adult step-children, a wonderful wife and I live in London, which is a fantastic city.
+I’ve got two great, grown up kids, grandchildren, two adult step-children, a wonderful wife and I live in London, which is still a fantastic city, despite our disgraceful departure from the EU.
 I hope you will like my books, and, if you do, buy them and recommend them to your friends.
 I will be happy to send you a signed copy; you can order one from the Contact page.

 I’m always glad to hear from people who are interested in what I do; please use the contact page to get in touch or email me on harry AT harryfreedmanbooks DOT com.